Undergraduate Core Curriculum Program

 - B.A. students who have previously completed one semester (4 credits) in a language offered at Biola can either continue their study in that language or complete two college-level courses in another language.
 Students may be required to complete a placement exam.

-- By demonstrating course level mastery and earning academic credits through AP, IB, or CLEP exam scores.
+- By demonstrating course level mastery and earning academic credits through AP, IB, CLEP, or ACTFL exam scores.
 Score and applicable academic credit information can be viewed in the Transfer Students and Transfer Credit Policies section.

-- Heritage language speakers and international students are subject to the same requirements and avenues for satisfaction of requirements.
-Students are encouraged to meet with the Modern Languages Department for the most appropriate class placement.
+- Heritage language speakers and international students fluent in a language other than English are subject to the same requirements and avenues for satisfaction of requirements.
+These students may take language courses or demonstrate proficiency through standardized assessments noted above.
+Students are encouraged to meet with the Modern Languages Department for appropriate class placement or proficiency assessment information.

-- English Language Program (ELP) students satisfy the foreign language requirement through the English language program courses.
+- English Language Program (ELP) students satisfy the foreign language requirement through completion of 8 credits in the English language program courses.

 History